Bioagricert has a Complaints/Appeals Committee (CRI) which is external independent, impartial and which is the collegiate body competent for handling:

 The Committee decides on the cases submitted within 30 (thirty) days from the date of presentation of the complaint.

-The Secretary of the CRI, in communicating the outcome of the complaint, informs both BAC and the complainant that they have 30 days to send a further complaint against the resolution taken by CRI.
+Both BAC and the complainant have 30 days to send a further complaint against the resolution taken by CRI.
 In this case, the process is repeated.
 A second resolution on the same case is considered final.